nomad-nmr/nomad-docs/docs/getting-started/server-installation.md

 npm run build
 ```

-:::caution
+:::caution GIT PULL FAILS
-If git pull command fails.
-Some changes were done in the working directory (very likely by npm install command).
+If git pull command fails very likely some changes were done in the working directory by npm install command.
 In that case, stash the changes and repeat pull.

 ```bash